Hunter Biden plea agreement on hold after judge questions scope of deal

 An administrative staff member at a law firm representing Biden had called the clerk’s office raising concerns about alleged social security information and other private details contained in the brief filed by Smith, the Ways and Means Committee chairman, on the public court docket.

-The judge said the staff member had gotten it removed by pretending to be associated with Smith’s law firm, threatening sanctions.
+The judge said the staff member had gotten it removed by pretending to be associated with the law firm representing Smith, threatening sanctions.

 But Biden’s team on Tuesday night said the incident was a misunderstanding, claiming the staff member had never misrepresented themselves.
 There is no indication the matter was raised at Wednesday’s hearing.